 $299, and $50 off your first month ($249 for your first month).

 What’s so special about it?

-Compare Brightside’s therapy offering to major players like Talkspace and you’ll find it’s infinitely cheaper.
-With Brightside, you’re looking at $240 per month for one monthly video session, unlimited daily messaging, interactive skill-building lessons, and regular progress tracking.
+Compare Brightside’s therapy offering to major players like Talkspace and you’ll find it’s considerably cheaper.
+With Brightside, you’re looking at $299 per month for weekly video sessions, unlimited daily messaging, interactive skill-building lessons, and regular progress tracking.
 You also have the ability to add additional video sessions on an a la carte basis for $59.
 This allows you to take control of your care, getting the support you need, when you need it–and never when you don’t.
 With the other guys that advertise all over Instagram, that’d set you back around $400 per month.
 And remember, Brightside’s therapists are all fully licensed and hold Master’s degrees (or higher).
 So you’re in really good hands.

 The “Medication + Therapy” plan